Ricardosgeral/relier/README.md

 ### *2 - Main menu*
 ![page2](Nextion/320x240/page2-menu0.png)

-You have three main Options:
+You have three main options:
  1. **Settings** - to set the general *inputs*.
  2. **Sensors** - to set the calibration parameters of *analog sensors*.
  3. **Start** - to start right away the test.

-You can skip Options 1 and 2, case you decide to use [*inputs ini file*](https://github.com/Ricardosgeral/LerAS#inputs-ini-file).
+You can skip options 1 and 2, case you decide to use [*inputs ini file*](https://github.com/Ricardosgeral/LerAS#inputs-ini-file).